akai-keisanki/akai-keisanki/README.md

 <h1>💬 Contact:</h1>

-Akai Keisanki is a student, not an employee.
+For quick contact, Akai Keisanki's Discord username is <code>akaikeisanki</code>.
-There is still no direct contact option.
+Unclear or strange interactions will likely be blocked.

-For anything important related to courses, projects or communities of which he participates, contact is made through them.
+For anything important related to courses, projects or communities of which he participates, contact is made through the intended means of communication.